kylegrantlucas/takeout/README.md

 ## Requirements

-All versions of MRI 1.9.3+ and up are supported (and tested via CircleCI), currently un supported on JRuby, MRI 1.8-1.9.2, and Rubinus.
+All versions of MRI 1.9.3+ and up are supported (and tested via CircleCI), the gem is currently unsupported on JRuby, MRI 1.8-1.9.2, and Rubinus.
 Support of these platforms is a future goal for the project.

 ## Installation